TechGrounds-Cloud8/cloud8-abdeslamazhir/Week 3 Security/SEC 7 Passwords.md

 Hashing - Hashing is the process of converting a given key into another value.
 A hash function is used to generate the new value according to a mathematical algorithm.
 The result of a hash function is known as a hash value or simply, a hash.

-Salting - A random value added to a password before hashing it.
-Salting a password before hashing means the resulting hash is different.
-Using Salts, it's not required to store the actual password of a user, only the salt and the resulting hash.
-If an attacker knows the hash, it's very hard to calculate the password.

 ![screenshot](../00_includes/sec3/sec7.png)